 4. Interviewing Specialists and Partners

-Companies, especially small businesses, use content as one of their main lead generation strategies.
+Companies, especially small businesses, use content as their main lead generation technique.
 And it is a proven way to generate leads, as each time a blog goes on the internet, there is a possibility that a prospect might be reading it.

 But it makes a great deal of difference to have a fresh perspective from industry experts.
 Instead of hogging the audience with just another blog, insights from C-level industry experts might work in bringing greater website traffic.